Aerial Gondola Study

 One recommendation was to explore local interest in pursuing an aerial gondola project in a specific corridor.
 TBARTA and Forward Pinellas (the Land Use and Transportation Planning Agency for Pinellas County) met with leaders from Clearwater and St. Petersburg, and each city expressed interest in examining separate corridors.

-Click one of the submenu items on the right to learn more about the study.
-Questions and comments can be sent to Chris.Jadick@tbarta.com
+Click one of the submenu items on the right to learn more about the study, or HERE to see the Final Report.

-The Pinellas Aerial Gondola Feasibility Study will examine two potential corridors/routes in the cities of St. Petersburg and Clearwater, with a target completion date of Fall 2022.
-The corridors are not in competition with each other; the study will assess each corridor based on its own merits, needs, and feasibility.
-The purpose and intent of the study’s report is to provide TBARTA, Forward Pinellas, the City of St. Petersburg, and the City of Clearwater with sufficient information to decide whether to continue consideration of one, both, or neither corridor.
-Potential recommendations include advancing to a more detailed environmental assessment or a design/build contract.
+The Pinellas Aerial Gondola Feasibility Study examined two potential corridors/routes in the cities of St. Petersburg and Clearwater and was completed in Fall 2022.
+The corridors were not in competition with each other; the study assessed each corridor based on its own merits, needs, and feasibility.
+The purpose and intent of the study’s report was to provide TBARTA, Forward Pinellas, the City of St. Petersburg, and the City of Clearwater with sufficient information to decide whether to continue consideration of one, both, or neither corridor.

-This project will conduct a rigorous, detailed, and unbiased analysis of each corridor that determines:
+This project conducted a rigorous, detailed, and unbiased analysis of each corridor that determines:

 - What is the purpose or need of a gondola (i.e., strategic goals) in each proposed corridor?